DockBoss/Execution-API-Spec/README.md

 # Edge cases of Ethereum JSON RPC endpoints 2.0(where shit gets real)

 This is a progress report/checklist
+All clients share the same 46 endpoints. listed below.
 ---

 ## What I am testing